CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 tasks increase the likelihood of unnecessary rework.

 ### Collaboration Issues
 There are challenges inherent in collaboration, especially with external parties.
-We must have external customer meetings throughout the project.
+External customer meetings are necessary throughout the project.
 It's common for projects to need high coordination.
-Tasks must be independent; otherwise, developers will interfere with each other.
+There is no replacement for good working relationships.

 ## **4. Rewards: Benefits of Estimation**
 <p align="center" width="100%">